 Once more, Mr G asserts that I ignore something which I do not; indeed, and once again, I have devoted Essays in excess of 300,000 words to discussing examples of alleged 'contradictions' in nature and society.
 [On this, see Essays Four through Eight Parts One and Two.]
 And, of course, this only appears to be the greatest of ironies to this airhead since he thinks he can criticise my work from a position of total ignorance.

 In one aside Rosa attacks articles in Socialist Worker for referring to 'contradictions' implying that this is the result of fealty to 'dialectics'.
 Its not.
 Its fealty to ordinary language.
 Google contradiction and you'll find that people use the term all the time in precisely the way Socialist Worker does.

-Now, I have carried out such a 'Google', and the only place one finds individuals using the word "contradiction" as it is used in Socialist Worker is in sites promoting dialectics (and that includes Stalinist and Maoist sites -- indeed, it is hard to fit a party card between those two traditions and Trotskyism itself with respect to their adherence to this 'theory', but nought else!) --, except you can find it in a few dictionaries.
+Now, I have carried out such a 'Google' search, and the only place one finds individuals using the word "contradiction" as it is used in Socialist Worker is in sites promoting dialectics (and that includes Stalinist and Maoist sites -- indeed, it is hard to fit a party card between those two traditions and Trotskyism itself in relation to their adherence to this 'theory', but nothing else!) --, except you can find this term in a few dictionaries.

-Now, this is what I have said elsewhere about that particular phenomenon:
+Now, this is what I have argued elsewhere concerning that particular phenomenon: